markel1974/Symphony/src/vm/core/README.md

 This means that the existing `Sequencer` already has everything it needs to act as a compilation orchestrator.
 It can operate in two distinct modes while reusing the exact same dispatch mechanism:

 1.  **Interpretation Mode**: When running code, the main loop fetches an opcode and directs the `Sequencer` to call the `Execute()` method on the corresponding executor.
-2.  **Compilation Mode**: When a function is identified as a "hot spot" for JIT compilation, its bytecode can be fed to the *same* `Sequencer`, which would instead be instructed to call the `Compile()` method on each executor.
+2.  **Compilation Mode**: When a function is identified as a "hot spot," its bytecode can be fed to the *same* `Sequencer`, which would instead be instructed to call the `Compile()` method on each executor.

-The brilliance of this design is its cohesion.
-All logic related to a single instruction—both for execution and compilation—resides in one place.
-The `Sequencer` remains a simple, agnostic dispatcher, and the VM can support both interpretation and compilation without needing a redundant architectural component.
+This architectural choice results in a system with maximum cohesion.
+All logic related to a single instruction resides in one place.
+The `Sequencer` remains a simple, agnostic dispatcher, and the VM's core loop remains elegantly simple, unaware of whether it is interpreting or compiling.
+Adding, modifying, or optimizing an instruction happens in one, and only one, place.
+This principle is the key to the system's robustness, maintainability, and profound architectural flexibility.

 #### Architectural Enablers

-This advanced evolution is not an afterthought but a natural consequence of the core design:
+This evolution is not an afterthought but a natural consequence of the core design:

 * **Clean Intermediate Representation (IR)**: The bytecode produced by the compiler is not an opaque binary format.
 It's a high-level, well-structured IR that is trivial to parse and translate into machine code, as most of the complex semantic analysis has already been done.
 * **Decoupled Execution Logic**: Because the core VM is completely agnostic to *how* a function is executed (it only calls the `IObject` interface), swapping a `FuncCompiled` object with a new `FuncJIT` object holding a pointer to native code would be a seamless operation.